-One of the reasons I started writing these types of things was to have a place to store my random Qlik info.
-But even before this, over the years I have collected a number of code snippets that I can refer to whenever a similar problem comes up.
-So you don't need a blog or ebook, you just need a folder.
+One of the reasons we started writing these blogs was to have a place to store our random Qlik info.

+But even before this, over the years we have collected a number of code snippets that we can refer to whenever a similar problem comes up.
+You don't need a blog or ebook, you just need a folder.

-To be honest, there are a lot of repetitive problems within the Qlik[®] ecosphere.
-I think that is true for programming languages in general.
+To be honest, there are a lot of repetitive problems within the Qlik® ecosphere.
+We think that is true for programming languages in general.
 However with Qlik scripting being a relatively niche area, it is even more apparent.

-So with that said, save your work!
+With that said, save your work!
 Create a folder and start adding .qvs files and give them some comments.
-Future you will thank you.

-I recommend downloading VS Code.
+We recommend downloading VS Code.
 There is a Qlik extension made by Xavier Han, which will give you syntax highlighting among other things.
 Both great and free.
-Also, I cannot recommend using the Chrome extension Add-Sense enough!
-Credit to Erik Wetterberg, it makes pulling load scripts from Qlik Sense apps a breeze.
+Also, we highly recommend using the Chrome extension Add-Sense.
+Credit to Erik Wetterberg, it makes pulling load scripts from Qlik Sense apps much easier.

 If you want to up your game and potentially learn a new skill, create a Git repo.
-Many offer at least one free private repo, I personally use GitHub, but there are tons of options out there.
-This is a skill I think every developer should have, even if it's just the basics.
+Many offer at least one free private repo, We use GitHub, but there are many options out there.
+This is something we think every developer should have, even if it's just the basics.

-Disclaimer: If you are doing work for a client, make sure what you are saving is okay to have a copy of.
+Disclaimer: If you are working for a client, make sure it is okay for you to have a copy of it.